Sony says it'll hide PS6 details from a Microsoft-owned Activision Blizzard

 Sony has been at the forefront of lobbying against the deal.
 The Japanese gaming giant has raised concerns over anticompetitiveness, despite Microsoft insisting that it’ll maintain PlayStation support for popular franchises such as Call of Duty.

-Microsoft still has an uphill battle to fight — the deal continues to be reviewed and has received scrutiny from a number of government regulators.
+Microsoft still has an uphill battle to fight — the deal continues to be reviewed and has received scrutiny from several government regulators.

 The U.S. FTC filed a suit to attempt to halt the acquisition late last year, and U.K. regulators blocked the deal over cloud concerns in April.